RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 The slight front-to-back tilt of the first green at Harbour Town is a good reminder that golf features don't need to be loud or large to be effective.

 Pete Dye was a master of introductions.
-His first holes typically are not difficult, but they have character and establish the main themes of the course to come.
+His first holes typically are not difficult, but they cleverly establish the main themes of the course to come.
 Harbour Town's opener greets golfers with a tight corridor of pines with a high canopy that proceeds straight to the green.
 As is often the case, something beyond the apparent is required.
-Even being slightly left of center off the tee can force a high hook approach over and around trees, so the play is a slight fade with a fairway wood to the right half of the fairway.
-From here, the player can concentrate on finding the first of Harbour Town's typically small greens.
+Even being slightly left of center off the tee can require a hooking approach over and around trees, so the play is a slight fade with a fairway wood to the right half of the fairway.
+From here, the player can concentrate on finding the first of Harbour Town's teensy greens.
 This one is slightly elevated and tilts almost imperceptibly from front to back.

 Hole No. 2 - Par 5, 550 yards